 - Mix cornstarch and cold water until smooth; stir into stew.
 Add gnocchi.
 Cover and cook on high for 30 minutes or until thickened.
-Season with hot pepper sauce if desired.
+If desired, season with hot pepper sauce, and sprinkle with sliced green onion.
 Yield: 8 servings (3 quarts).

 "Will for sure add this to my recipe book!
 I did make it in a dutch oven (which cooks faster..my mother told me this, and believe me it does).
 Also I used yams instead of sweet pots and they get soft quicker so you have to be careful.
 Also I did not have any parsnips but used extra yams since I love them.
 The soup is delicious!!!!"

 "I'm going to try to adapt this to my new pressure cooker - I don't like to leave appliances untended."